Lakhimpur, Uttar Pradesh: Agriculture

 Known for its sugar cane industry, it satisfies a huge part of the world's sugar demands.
 Some of the biggest sugar mills are in the district.
 Bajaj sugar mill in Gola Gokarnath and Bajaj sugar mill in Palia Kalan and DSCL sugar mills (Ajbapur), kumbhi sugar mills kumbhi, (Mohammdi) are the four largest sugar mills in Asia.
 Balrampur Industries also runs its sugar mills from Lakhimpur.
 Lakhimpur is also famous for cottage industries of incense sticks.

 Industry

 The main industry which dominates Lakhimpur Kheri is the sugar industry.
 It houses various sugar industries ranging from small plants to big integrated sugar mills.
 There are many private, government and co-operative sugar mills in the region.

 Steel Authority of India Limited (SAIL) is setting up a steel processing unit in Behjam, Lakhimpur at an estimated cost of ₹85 crore.
-The processing unit will have an installed capacity of 100,000 tonnes per annum and produce TMT (thermo mechanically treated) bars from input material sourced from SAIL's integrated steel plants.
+The processing unit will have an installed capacity of 100,000 tonnes per annum and produce TMT (thermo mechanically treated) bars from input material sourced from SAIL's integrated steel plants.Lakhimpur has GSDP of Rs 19459 cr.